elliseputnam/project-2-starter/README.rst

   date so that you can get a head-start on D2.  **D2 is much more difficult than D1**.

-As outlined in the course syllabus, you may extend any of these deadlines using slip days.
-If you spend *N* slip days on Deliverable 1, you get an extra *N* days to turn in the final deliverable before slip days start counting again.

-For example, suppose that you turn in D1 on February 10 (2 slip days), and turn in D2 on February 25.
-Turning in D2 will only cost you 1 slip day in this scenario.

-The latest day you can turn in this project is March 2, presuming you spent no slip days on Project 1, and you spent all 8 slip days on this project.
-Remember that you can spend a maximum of 5 slip days on a single deliverable.

 General Requirements
 --------------------